-Soursop is usually found in South America and often the basis for beverages, ice creams and other popular sweet foods.
-It’s known to have a few other names, such as graviola, custard apple, paw paw, guyabano and guanabana in Spanish-speaking countries.
+Soursop is usually found in South America and often the basis for beverages, ice creams and other popular sweets.
+It’s known to have a few other names, such as graviola, custard apple, paw paw, guyabano and guanabana in English and Spanish-speaking countries alike.
 Additionally, it has superfruit-healing properties as a high-antioxidant food due to its vitamin C, B vitamins, calcium, phosphorous and even some iron that it contains.
-These vitamins and minerals are why soursop benefits include potentially helping reduce eye disease, treat infections and potentially even fight cancer, among others.
+These vitamins and minerals are why soursop benefits include potentially helping reduce eye disease, treat infections and potentially even fight cancer.

 Benefits of Soursop

 1. Filled with Beneficial Antioxidants that May Help Reduce Eye Disease

 Many of the potential guanabana benefits are thought to be derived from its antioxidant properties.
 (1) Studies show that the phytonutrients found in the fruit are high in antioxidant compounds, including alkaloids, saponins, terpenoids, flavonoids, coumarins, lactones, anthraquinones, tannins, cardiac glycosides, phenols and phytosterols.
 This is quite a group that can help fight disease-causing cells and even block tumor growth.
 (2)